 Fennel oil comes from the flowering herb, which is related to the carrot family of plants.
 As a digestive health promoting herb, it is in good company with other beneficial herbs like dill and coriander.
-The seed is most commonly used in culinary preparations, though the fennel essential oil uses can come from the seed or the aerial (above ground) parts of the plant.
+The seed is most commonly used in culinary preparations, though fennel essential oil uses can come from the seed or the aerial (above ground) parts of the plant.

-- Traditional Fennel Essential Oil Uses
+Table of Contents for Fennel Essential Oil Uses

 Various preparations and applications of fennel have strong and reliable benefits, and safety is a priority with this potent essential oil.